gtech-mulearn/Top-100-Coders/profile/chaitanyalizr.t@mulearn.md

 ### About Me

 Passionate about designing and creating systems that address real-world issues like a Tremor Control Hardware System for Parkinson Patients.
-Im also a self-taught computer science enthusiast and a Freeelance Web Developer.
+Im also a self-taught computer science enthusiast and a Freelance Web Developer.
 Networks and cryptography are my current research interests.
 As a Community Evangelist, I take an active role in a number of tech communities on both a managerial and technical level.